outisfun/hs-interactive-story-framework-2/README.md

           videoId:  M7KADWuo
           playerId: bUaBxxgc
 ```
-!!!
-To do (for me): Add all possible layouts and modules in a preview story.

 Each page (in this case just index.html) is comprised of sections.
 Each section has three main properties: layoutType (what should it look/work like?), layoutData (this one varies depending on the layoutType - more below!) and layoutContent, which wraps a list of elements.
 Each element, in turn, has its own specific element data.